Dr. Edward L. Whigham Elementary school teacher accused of slapping autistic student arrested - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Miami-Dade Public Schools released the following statement:

-Miami-Dade County Public Schools (M-DCPS) is deeply disturbed by the case.
-The safety of our students is of paramount importance to usM-DCPS
+Miami-Dade County Public Schools (M-DCPS) is deeply disturbed by the case against this former employee.
+Immediately upon learning of the initial allegations, his employment with the District was terminated and he is prevented from seeking future employment at M-DCPS.
+The safety of our students is of paramount importance to us, and we commend the diligent work of Miami-Dade Schools Police which resulted in this arrest.M-DCPS

+The mother said she is angry at how her son was treated at his elementary school.

+“I am heartbroken.
+I trusted the school.
+I’m sad.
+I’m disappointed.
+I’m angry.
+I’m upset.
+I hope that this man doesn’t ever do this again to any other child,” said the mother.

 Copyright 2024 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.